SciCrunch/Antibody-Watch/README.md

 # Antibody-Watch
-Antibody Watch: Text Mining Antibody Specificity from the Literature
+## Antibody Watch: Text Mining Antibody Specificity from the Literature

+Chun-Nan Hsu, Chia-Hui Chang, Thamolwan Poopradubsil, AmandaLo, Karen A. William, Ko-Wei Lin, Anita Bandrowski, Ibrahim Burak Ozyurt, Jeffrey S. Grethe, and Maryann E. Martone

+Department of Neurosciences and Center for Research in Biological Systems, University of California, San Diego, La Jolla, CA92093, USA.
+Department of Computer Science and Information Engineering, National Central University, Zhongli, Taoyuan 32001,Taiwan.
+SciCrunch, Inc. San Diego, CA, US

-Motivation: Antibodies are widely used experimental reagents to test expression of proteins.
+**Motivation**: Antibodies are widely used experimental reagents to test expression of proteins.
 However, they might not always provide the intended tests when they do not specifically bind to the target proteins that their providers designed them for, leading to unreliable research results.
 While many proposals have been developed to deal with the problem of antibody specificity, they may not scale well to deal with the